 Medical and surgical inpatient units, including Palliative Care, will be located on level five.
+Administration Services will also be located on this level.
 There is an opportunity to add an additional two inpatient units if needed in the future.

 Plant and helipad